-Apple declined to comment, but in the letter, Mr. Jobs says that he just learned "during the past week" that the health-related issues are
+Apple declined to comment, but in the letter, Mr. Jobs says that he just learned "during the past week" that the health-related issues are more complex than he had thought.

 Mr. Jobs's health is key to Apple.
 He is deeply involved in all aspects of the company's business and is widely credited for reviving the then-struggling computer maker in the late 1990s with hit products such as the iMac desktop computer.
 More recently, Apple has churned out the iPod digital music player and the iPhone and cemented a place as a leading consumer-electronics maker.